2023 Best Fine & Studio Arts Schools in Nebraska

 Top Nebraska Schools in Fine & Studio Arts

 Our 2023 rankings named University of Nebraska at Kearney the best school in Nebraska for fine and studio arts students.
-Located in the town of Kearney, UNK is a public college with a medium-sized student population.
+Located in the distant town of Kearney, UNK is a public school with a medium-sized student population.

 The average amount in student loans that Fine Arts majors at UNOMAHA take out is $26,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $124.

-Read full report on Fine & Studio Arts at University of Nebraska at Omaha
+Full Fine & Studio Arts at University of Nebraska at Omaha Report

 After completing their degree, Fine Arts graduates from UNL carry an average student debtload of $25,600.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $209.

-Read full report on Fine & Studio Arts at University of Nebraska - Lincoln
+Full Fine & Studio Arts at University of Nebraska - Lincoln Report

-A rank of #4 on this year’s list means Nebraska Wesleyan University is a great place for fine and studio arts students.
-NWU is a small private not-for-profit school located in the large city of Lincoln.
+The excellent programs at Nebraska Wesleyan University helped the school earn the #4 place on this year’s ranking of the best fine and studio arts schools in Nebraska.
+NWU is a small private not-for-profit school located in the city of Lincoln.

 Read full report on Fine & Studio Arts at Nebraska Wesleyan University